wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.2.0 - Released on 8th January 2026 =
+= 1.2.1 - Released on 30th January 2026 =
-* New: Email Delay Notification.
+* New: Upsell product on the order tracking page.
+* Enhancement: Implemented React-based enhancements for tracking settings.
-* New: Compatibility with the latest WP 6.9 and WC 10.4.2
+* New: Compatibility with Upsell funnel builder for WooCommerce